IanBoyanZhang/CarND-PID-Control-Project/README.md

 Parameters and Implementation
 ---

-A state machine
+A state machine based

 <img src='https://github.com/IanBoyanZhang/CarND-PID-Control-Project/blob/master/state_machine.png' width="270">

-based twiddle tuner implementation can be found in PID class.
+twiddle tuner implementation can be found in PID class.
 The simulator is reset after receiving every 500 calls to accumulate enough Mean Squared Error for evaluating parameter search.

 Different from tuning approach introduced in classroom. dt is calculated for performing proper integral and differentiation.
 Without applying dt,

 The PID control is unstable.
-Even twiddle algorithm has potential in automated tuning process and may help finding good baseline parameters, I ended tuning PID parameters.
-A simple PI controller and a Bang Bang speed controller are also implemented()line 147 to 167) for velocity control.
+Even twiddle algorithm has potential in automated tuning process and may help finding good baseline parameters, I ended tuning PID parameters manually.
+A simple PI controller and a Bang Bang speed controller are also implemented(line 147 to 167) for velocity control.

 The final submission was made during aggressively reaching faster speed.
 So P term is reduced in order to reduce high frequency cross zero behavior like vehicle